openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Allocate IP address in management network for NSX metadata proxy --
    automatic IP address allocation, if disabled then user have to manually specify IP address, netmask and gateway to avoid possible collisions.
-By default management traffic is forwarded into Public network via vrouter IP.

 #.
 Metadata portgroup MoRef ID -- portgroup MoRef ID for metadata proxy service.